top of page

 Reward-Based Eating Habits

 There’s also the “I earned this” mindset.
 You push through a tough day, hit your goals, or handle responsibilities—and food becomes the reward.
 Over time, this reinforces emotional eating patterns without you noticing.
+For men who train hard, even a question like how often cheat meal bodybuilding becomes less about one meal and more about whether food is being used as a reward.

 Routine And Convenience Eating